 Caritas delivers Home Care service, which provides integrated – health and social – care for over 360 elderly people in a place where the elderly feels the most comfortable – at home.

-Since 2002, nine Caritas Home Care Centres have been set up in the cities of Ruse, Sofia, Belene, Plovdiv, Rakovski, Malko Tarnovo and the villages of Zhitnitsa (Plovdiv District), Bardarski geran (Vratsa District) and Gostiliya (Pleven District), while the Caritas mobile teams provide complex medical and social care and in 5 other settlements located near the mentioned towns and villages: near Malko Tarnovo – the villages of Stoilovo, Zvezdets, Gramatikovo; near Zhitnitsa – the villages of Duvanlii and Kaloyanovo.
+Since 2002, 8 Caritas Home Care Centres have been set up in the cities of Ruse, Sofia, Belene, Plovdiv, Rakovski, Malko Tarnovo and the villages of Zhitnitsa (Plovdiv District) and Bardarski geran (Vratsa District), while the Caritas mobile teams provide complex medical and social care and in 5 other settlements located near the mentioned towns and villages: near Malko Tarnovo – the villages of Stoilovo, Zvezdets, Gramatikovo; near Zhitnitsa – the villages of Duvanlii and Kaloyanovo.

 Information about Caritas Home Care

 Caritas’ Home Care Service is designed to support the elderly with health problems who are unable to take care of themselves and need monitoring and specialised care.

 The purpose of Caritas’ Home Care is to adequately respond to the needs of the elderly, taking into account both their health and social needs.

 Caritas’ Home Care Service makes up for the existing gap in the country’s health and social system, namely the provision of complex medical and social care in a home environment without the need for hospitals and specialised institutions for the elderly.

 The service provides for the elderly’s comfort and that they live their old age at their own home and they can rely on the care and support of specialists helping them to improve and maintain the health and dignified old-age experience.